AplaProject/apla-docs-en/introduction/exchangeapi.rst

 Startup parameters
 ********************************************************************************

-In order to work with this API, you need to specify the following parameters when starting Apla.
+In order to work with this API, you need to specify the following parameters when starting the platform.

 **-boltDir** - a directory where the file containing private keys will be created and stored.
 NoSQL database BoltDB is used to store the keys.
 The file is named *exchangeapi.db*.
 If the parameter is not specified, the file will be created in the current directory.